vibha-h/Movwe/README.md

     - Search available movies by title
 - View movie details
     - Select a movie to view title, description, ratings, etc.
+- View user profiles _& statistics_
+    - Username, _most liked genres_, and all previous lobbies joined listed
 - Create lobby
     - Create a lobby with a unique ID for your friends to join
 - Join lobby
     - Use a friend's lobby ID to join their lobby
+- View lobby
+    - View the name and movie list of a lobby
 - Leave lobby
     - Leave a specific lobby and remove it from the user's lobby list
 - Add movie to lobby